 The ATAR-based admission page provides information on how high school students apply to university, including details on adjustment factors.
 You can also find information on alternative entry pathways provided by UOW.

-UOW produces a fortnightly email newsletter for Year 12 students that is sent out between March and December each year.
+UOW produces a fortnightly email newsletter for Year 12 students and parents that is sent between March and December each year.
 These emails contain timely information that is relevant to Year 12 students, their parents or caregivers.
-If you'd like to sign up to receive the Year 12 eNewsletter please subscribe, and you'll be sent the next edition.
+If you'd like to sign up to receive this newsletter please subscribe, and you will be sent the next edition.